 Russian River Valley

-The centerpiece of our Migration winegrowing program is our Running Creek Vineyard.
-Located on River Road, in the heart of the magnificent Russian River Valley, this spectacular Estate vineyard features 70 acres of Pinot Noir vines, and 20 acres of Chardonnay.
-Though originally planted in the 1980s, Running Creek Vineyard was replanted throughout the 2000s to an ideal selection of clones using state-of-the-art viticultural techniques.
-Featuring six clones of Pinot Noir (667, 777, 828, 115, Pommard and Calera), and four cones of Chardonnay (Wente, Hanzell, Clone 4 and Clone 96), all planted in the vineyard’s fertile Yolo loam soils, Running Creek yields a diverse array of exceptional fruit.
-While each clone offers something unique, they are all shaped by the clockwork morning fog that is one of the hallmarks of the Russian River Valley, cooling the vines and preserving the natural acidity that is necessary for great Pinot Noir and Chardonnay.
+Running Creek Vineyard (2014) Located on River Road, in the heart of the Russian River Valley, this spectacular vineyard features 70 acres of Pinot Noir vines, and 20 acres of Chardonnay.
+Running Creek was planted to an ideal selection of clones suited to the fertile Yolo loam soils, yielding a diverse array of exceptional fruit.
+The vineyard is shaped by the clockwork morning fog that is one of the hallmarks of the region, cooling the vines and preserving the natural acidity that is necessary for great Pinot Noir and Chardonnay.
 At the same time, Running Creek gets abundant sunshine, allowing the grapes to fully ripen while developing brilliant varietal flavors.

 10’- 50’ ft. above sea level

 One of the most acclaimed vineyards in the Los Carneros region of Napa Valley, the two 20-acre parcels were part of the historic Stanly Ranch vineyard planted in 2001.
 Directly adjacent to Migration Winery, its Haire clay loam soils and cool climate influenced by the site’s proximity to San Pablo Bay, makes it ideal for Burgundian varietals.